 Etiquette and Preparation for Walks and Forays

-Our scheduled spring forays usually take place from early May to the beginning of June, and fall forays from early September to the end of October.
-The complete schedule of forays, with directions to meeting places, is emailed to members in April or August, and is available online on the foray schedule page.
+Our scheduled spring walks and forays usually take place from early May to the beginning of June, and fall walks and forays from early September to the end of October.
+The complete schedule of walks and forays, with directions to meeting places, is emailed to members in April or August, and is available online on the walk and foray schedule page.

-Unless noted otherwise on the foray schedule page, foray participants meet by 9:45 am, then head for the foray location.
-Forays generally end at about 12:30 — 1:30 pm or later, if you wish to stay for further identification of fungi.
-Forays are always held rain or shine.
-Since we may drive some distance from the meeting place to the foray location, please be on time to avoid the disappointment of missing the group.
-More detailed information is available on how to prepare for forays.
+Unless noted otherwise on the schedule page, walk and foray participants meet by 9:45 am, then follow the walk guide or foray leader.
+Walks generally last for 1–1.5 hours, and forays generally end at about 12:30 — 1:30 pm or later, if you wish to stay for further identification of fungi.
+Walks and forays are always held rain or shine.
+Since we may drive some distance from the meeting place to the event location, please be on time to avoid the disappointment of missing the group.
+More detailed information is available on how to prepare for walks and forays.

 Preparation for MST Forays